birobali/PythonLearning/README.md

 # PythonLearning
-The purpose of this project is lear Python
+The purpose of this project is learn Python